Conditions of Fellowship

 John’s letter is closely connected to his gospel, which also starts at the beginning.
 “In the beginning was the Word,” says John 1:1, and “in Him was life” (John 1:4).
 In this way, John identifies Jesus with the Tree of Life in the original garden (Gen. 2:9), from which flowed a river, splitting into four rivers.
 So also in the Kingdom of God we see another river flowing out from the throne of God with the Tree of Life on either side of the river (Rev. 22:1, 2).

 Because of sin, man lost access to that Tree, but Jesus came to earth as that Tree of Life, and through Him we are able to regain immortality and the quality of life for which we were destined from the beginning.

 In Gen. 2:16, 17 Adam and Eve were given access to the Tree of Life.
-Only the tree of the knowledge of good and evil was not given to them—not even to touch.
+Only the tree of the knowledge of good and evil was not given to them.
 When Jesus came to earth, disciples like John were able to see and handle Him.
 They were privileged to examine Him and observe Him in action.
 Hence, John was a credible witness.

 The Life was Manifested

 2 and the life was manifested, and we have seen and bear witness and proclaim to you the eternal life, which was with the Father and was manifested to us— 3 what we have seen and heard we proclaim to you also, that you also may have fellowship with us; and indeed our fellowship is with the Father, and with His Son Jesus Christ.

 Jesus’ life was full of evidence that He was indeed the Tree of Life.
 John says, “the life was manifested,” that is, it was made visible and tangible here on earth.
 But to gain access to that Life one must be in unity with Jesus Christ.
 Fellowship is about unity, which comes by having Life in common.
 It is a fellowship of immortals, and faith is the door to fellowship.